 Mininum Information standards

-The FAIR Data Station can be used with any MI-standard.
-By default, it is loaded with the Minimum Information about any (x) Sequence (MIxS) standard developed by the Genomic Standards Consortium (see this Nature Biotechnology paper for motivations).
+The FAIR Data Station can be used with any MI standard, but by default it is loaded with the Minimum Information about any (x) Sequence (MIxS) standard developed by the Genomic Standards Consortium (see this Nature Biotechnology paper for motivations).
 The latest version of these MIxS standards can be obtained here.
-As mentioned above, sample and assay registration is done offline using the preformatted Excel spreadsheet.
-This setup offers advantages over web-based methods when dealing with time series, when you have many samples or multiple assays and when your experiments involves multiple researchers.
-Note that the workflow (Figure 2) allows for routine intermediate validation of registered samples and assays.
+As mentioned previously, sample and assay registration is done offline using the preformatted Excel spreadsheet.
+In fact, this setup offers advantages over web-based methods when dealing with time series, when you have many samples or multiple assays and, additionally, when your experiments involves multiple researchers.
+Note that the workflow also allows for routine intermediate validation of registered samples and assays.

 Accessing the FAIR Data Station